-Property Owners and Premises Liability Lawsuits
+Property Owners Liability Attorneys

 Property owners are responsible for maintaining safe conditions for people coming on or about their property.
 They are legally bound to provide a reasonably safe condition of property.
 If they are found to be negligent, property owners must pay the victim damages, which may include medical expenses, pain and suffering, loss of current and potential wages, and other damages.

-At the law firm of Salvi, Schostok & Pritchard P.C., our premises liability attorneys take on cases in which property owners are found liable for injuries.
+At the law firm of Salvi, Schostok & Pritchard P.C. our premises liability attorneys take on cases in which property owners are found liable for injuries.
 Premises liability covers a comprehensive range of suits for injuries caused by a property owner’s failure to warn, maintain and correct situations on public and private premises.

 Examples of Property Owner Negligence